on salePilot Kakuno Fountain Pen - Translucent Blue

 What's your return policy?
 8EDA1617-F73A-4DAF-8245-6D2BF4ABEB7B

-You can submit a return request within 30 days of your order date.
+We accept returns for up to 30 days from purchase.
 You can read all our Return Policies here.

 To initiate a return, please submit a request at the Return Portal.
 Our Customer Care team might reach out to you for more information.